divelab/GOOD/README.md

 :fire:**New!
 The GOOD is now also parts of the software library [DIG](https://github.com/divelab/DIG)!
 If you wish to use the GOOD datasets with DIG features, you can directly use the [DIG](https://github.com/divelab/DIG) library!**

+:eye:**Note that we split the licences of our code and datasets, please refer to different licenses for different usages.**

 ## Table of contents

 * [Overview](#overview)